nwsw/nwcplugin-api/api/overview.md

  }
 ```

 The `menuClick` event handler is free to change any values in the object via the `t` argument.
 The program takes care of managing the editor's undo mechanism.
 If a prompt/dialog is canceled by the user while in the `menuClick` function, any changes made to the object are ignored.
-A custom 'data' field can be included in any `menu` table entry, and can be assigned any values that might be needed in the `menuClick` function.
+A custom 'data' field can be included in any `menu` table entry, and can be assigned any values that might be needed in the `menuInit` or `menuClick` functions.

 ## Support Packages